nrwl/nx/docs/shared/devkit.md

 }
 ```

-The schema is used to validate inputs, to parse args (e.g., covert strings into numbers), to set defaults, and to power the VSCode plugin.
-Sometimes, however, you may not know the schema or may not care, in this case, you can set the following:
+Sometimes, you may not know the schema or may not care, in this case, you can set the following:

 ```json
 {